 In this article, we’ll discuss a few of the most popular fresh dog food options out there — The Farmer’s Dog vs Freshpet vs Spot & Tango — and compare them in terms of cost, ingredients and more.
 But before we dive deep (into the dog bowl), let’s first understand what’s so bad about traditional doggy diets.

-How unhealthy is normal pet food, anyway?
+How unhealthy is normal dog food?

 Kibbles are cooked at extreme temperatures before being dried to extract up to 90% of moisture.
 Just like you’d want if you were going on a sail around the world in the year 1800 without any refrigeration, the dehydration process is helpful for preservation and shelf-life.
 The tradeoff is that this extreme preparation process and high temperatures destroys most of the nutrients.